Lahral/fanfic-update-checker/README.md

 ## Current Issues:

-* If placing a fanfic with no updates, will crash due to edge cases with RegEx.
+* ~~If placing a fanfic with no updates, will crash due to edge cases with RegEx.
- Will be fixed shortly.
+ Will be fixed shortly.~~
+ With a simple fix, this isn't really an issue, and makes some sense since it technically hasn't been updated yet